 The Goethe-Zertifikat B1 is a German course for young people and adults.
 It certifies that candidates are independent users of the German language and corresponds to the third level (B1) on the six-level scale of competence laid down in the Common European Framework of Reference for Languages (similar to an AS Level).

-At St Brendan`s we are very passionate about language learning and the added opportunities the study of a foreign language brings with it.
+At St Brendan's we are very passionate about language learning and the added opportunities the study of a foreign language brings to our students.
 This qualification will give students with a GCSE in German the possibility to consolidate and improve their knowledge of the language alongside their chosen A levels, increasing their employability options.

 Who is this course suitable for?